oplohmann/Elysees/README.md

     // in the meanwhile.
 Therefore, the lease has to be requested again from the beginning.
     // The lease is requested for <leaseDuration> for a retry period of <leaseDuration * 2>
     if(!lease.request(leaseDuration, leaseDuration * 2)) {
-        break // for this simple demonstration code case we just give up and exit }
+        break // for this simple demonstration code we just give up and exit }
   }
 }